Golborne High School: History

-As far back as 2004, the school had been pursuing arts school status, which would provide for a more focused curriculum enhanced with state-of-the-art equipment.
+As early as 2004, the school had been pursuing arts school status, which would provide a more focused curriculum enhanced with state-of-the-art equipment.
 In September 2007, the school became a College of Visual Arts.
-Recently opened is the Digital Photography Suite which is intended not only for school use but for community groups.
-The school is to be equipped with its own art gallery.
+A digital photography suite was subsequently opened, intended not only for school use but also for community groups.

 Houses

 The school is divided into five houses the names of which are derived from the names of famous artists in several fields: